ericoporto/ags-manual-wiki/Tumbleweed.md

 Setting this variable to one of these values will translate all your GUIs, including all provided dialogs, unhandled events and verb actions.

-If you are providing a multilanguage game, which default language is English instead, you will probably create one or more AGS translation files.
+If you are providing a multi-language game, which default language is English instead, you will probably create one or more AGS translation files.
 Sadly AGS won't automatically change GUI graphics by the language preference set by running the game setup, but we got you covered with this: after generating a new